Pepperoni-Jabroni/DisastrousFires/README.md

 - Adding conditionally spawning new resource, "Ash", appearing as "Ash Layers" (like Snow Layers)
 - Ash can be used as dye, bonemeal, clay, and a new Ash Block, which extinguishes flames which touch it
 - Adding 2 new tools to fight fires with:
    - Extinguisher: Sprays foam to extinguish flames
    - Fire Helmet: Negates fire tick damage when worn
 - Burned Logs drop Charcoal when chopped with an axe
 - Burned blocks will degenerate and leave an area looking normal eventually

+NOTE: A single wildfire can encompass dozens of chunks and burn infinitely if not managed properly.
+Periodic back-ups are recommended.
+I am not responsible for burned structures or world damage.

 ![2022-09-17_12 08 44](https://user-images.githubusercontent.com/17690401/190873474-f4d1bf2d-eea9-4488-a859-e762a6e35786.png)